Four Questions About National Hispanic Heritage Month

 Millions of Americans trace their roots back to Spain, Central and South America, Mexico, and the Caribbean.
 Lasting from September 15th through October 15th, National Hispanic Heritage Month is an official celebration honoring their collective ancestry.
 Wondering what this annual event is all about?
-Read on for a roundup of four frequently asked questions about the month-long observation of Hispanic Heritage Month.
+Read on for a roundup of four questions about Hispanic Heritage Month.

 Hispanic Heritage Month first began in 1968 as a week-long celebration.
 Now in its 50th year, it has grown to span an entire month.
 According to its website, National Heritage Month “pays tribute to the generations of Hispanic Americans who have positively influenced and enriched our nation and society.”
 This includes everyone from actors and sports legends to activists and Supreme Court justices.

 Wondering why this observation starts and ends mid-month?
-Not only does the 15th of September cover the independence days of Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua, but Mexico, Chile and Belize celebrate their own independence days within the subsequent week, and the national day of Spain, the Fiesta Nacional de España, falls today (the 12th of October).
+Not only does the 15th of September cover the independence days of Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua, but Mexico, Chile and Belize celebrate their own independence days within the subsequent week, and the national day of Spain, the Fiesta Nacional de España, falls on October 12th.

 2. What happens during Hispanic Heritage Month?